metafacture/metafacture-tutorial/docs/08_Harvest_data_with_OAI-PMH.md

 ;
 ```

-But if you just want to use the specific metadata records and not the oai-pmh specific metadata wrappers then specify the xml handler like this: `| handle-generic-xml(recordtagname="dc")`
+If you just want to use the specific metadata records and not the OAI-PMH specific metadata wrappers then specify the XML handler like this: `| handle-generic-xml(recordtagname="dc")`

-You can also harvest MARC data, serialze it to marc-binary and store it in a file:
+You can also harvest MARC data, serialize it to MARC-binary and store it in a file:

 ```text
 "https://lib.ugent.be/oai"